What is birth debriefing?

 How does it work?

-During your session I will work with you to tell your story, piecing together your experience, and the thoughts and emotions you have surrounding each part of it.
+No matter where you’re speaking to us from, whether you’re speaking with us online or sitting with us in-person, we support you to tell your story, piecing together your experience and the thoughts and emotions you have surrounding each part of it.

 We will work to gently unravel the meanings your birth holds for you, the pieces that cause difficulties for you, the questions you need answers for, and how you may begin to heal moving forward.